ExpandingMan/dotfiles/README.md

 [privacytools.io](https://www.privacytools.io).

 ## Distro
-I've very quickly come to prefer Manjaro for a number of reasons, in particular that it seems to have amazingly worry-free hardware setup even for nVidia.
-Historically I've used Ubuntu quite a lot, but lately am getting rather fed up with the update model among other things.

 For the most part everything described here should be more-or-less distro agnostic, but it'll probably be easiest on Arch branches.
 Currently the one known major headache on Ubuntu is that on Ubuntu one has to compile `polybar`.
 This is a big pain because `polybar` depends on `libxcb` and in the Ubuntu repos that library is split into about a billion different packages, so you'll be spending a good amount of time figuring out which ones you need.